hummingbot/hummingbot/documentation/docs/installation/windows.md

-# Installing Hummingbot on Windows
+# Windows installation

 The Hummingbot code base is designed and optimized for UNIX-based systems such as macOS and Linux.
 We recommend that Windows users either:

 * Install the [Docker version](/installation/docker): note that this uses Docker Toolbox which may require Windows Pro
-* Install from source using VirtualBox or Windows Subsystem for Linux
+* Install from source using Windows Subsystem for Linux or VirtualBox.

-## Installation walkthough
+## Installing Hummingbot on Windows Subsystems for Linux

-Below, we summarize instructions for installing Hummingbot from source on Windows 10, using Windows Subsystem for Linux.
-Users may also want to refer to the full instructions for [installing from source](installation/source).
+Below, we summarize instructions for installing Hummingbot from source on Windows 10, using Windows Subsystem for Linux (WSL).
+Users may use <a href="ttps://www.virtualbox.org/" target="_blank">VirtualBox</a> rather than WSL.

 ### 1. Install Ubuntu in Windows Subsystem for Linux

-Follow these <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10" target="_blank">instructions</a> for installing Windows Subsystem for Linux.
-Then, install your favorite Linux distribution; Hummingbot has been tested on Ubuntu so we recommend that if possible.
+Follow these <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10" target="_blank">instructions</a> for installing Windows Subsystem for Linux, and then Ubuntu.

 ### 2. Get the `build-essential` package